To add content, ask questions.

 - Plurals and Gender

-Plurals and gender in Spanish, covering rules for forming plural nouns and adjectives, using gendered endings, and handling exceptions.
+Plurals and Gender in Spanish — rules for forming plural nouns and adjectives, as well as determining and changing gender in grammar.

 - Gerunds and Participles